dnsimple/dnsimple-support/content/articles/ordering-a-wildcard-certificate.markdown

 Wildcard certificates allow you to secure all subdomains of a domain with a single certificate.
 Wildcard certificates can make certificate management easier in some cases.
 We still recommend non-wildcard certificates for most use cases.

-Wildcard certificates are no different to standard certificates, they only contain an `*` as the subdomain, so please make sure to check out the article about [Ordering a Standard Certificate](/articles/ordering-standard-certificate/) too.
+Wildcard certificates are no different to single name certificates, they contain an `*` as the hostname.

 ## Let's Encrypt or Standard